-- a) At AIUK charity bookshops, if there is a 16-17-year-old volunteering, as this is a voluntary role, a criminal record check would not be required. - b) With the AIUK Boards, if there is a 16-17-year-old board member, other board members do not require a criminal record check, but for due diligence we will request basic checks for all members. - c) For individuals engaging with children/young people but always in a supervised capacity, for example projects in schools where a teacher should always be present, it is likely a criminal record check will not be needed.
-But if there is a question on if a role meets threshold further discussion can be had with the safeguarding manager.
+- At AIUK charity bookshops, if there is a 16-17-year-old volunteering, as this is a voluntary role, a criminal record check would not be required for all volunteers.
+But at AIUK for due diligence we are asking all bookshop leads to get basic criminal record checks. - With the AIUK Boards, if there is a 16-17-year-old board member, other board members do not require a criminal record check, but for due diligence we will request basic checks for all trust and section board members. - For individuals engaging with individuals under 18 but always in a supervised capacity, for example projects in schools where a teacher should always be present, it is likely a criminal record check will not be needed.
+But if there is a question on if a role meets threshold further discussion can be had with the Safeguarding Manager.